lukasz-stepien-dev/lukasz-stepien-dev/README.md

 🔭 I’m currently working on [Interactive Card Form](https://github.com/lukasz-stepien-dev/Interactive-Card-Form).

-🌱 I’m currently learning JQuery.
+🌱 I’m currently learning JavaScript.

 💬 Are you have a question?
 You can ask me [here](https://github.com/lukasz-stepien-dev/lukasz-stepien-dev/issues).